-This report contains information regarding safety and security programs, policies, and procedures in place at New Mexico State University's Las Cruces campus and the Doña Ana Community College's main campus.
-It also includes statistics related to the Santa Fe location where select classes are taught in two classrooms on the Santa Fe Community College campus (6401 Richards Avenue).
-It complies with the requirements established by 20 USC 1092, also known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, as well as the requirements imposed by the amendments to the Violence Against Women Act (VAWA).
-Crime statistics from 2013 through 2015 required by this Act are included, but a more comprehensive listing of crime and traffic crash statistics from 1989 through 2015 is available on-line at www.nmsupolice.com.
-The NMSU Police Department is the agency with primary responsibility for the collection of data for this report, though it relies on many other departments and agencies for assistance.
+This report contains information regarding safety and security programs, policies, and procedures in place at Doña Ana Community College's East Mesa, Mesquite, Workforce Center, Hatch, Chaparral, Gadsden, and Sunland Park campuses.
+It complies with the requirements established by 20 USC 1092, also known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, as well as the requirements imposed by the Violence Against Women Act (VAWA).
+Select crime statistics from 2013 through 2015 required by this Act are included.
+Dona Ana Community College Facilities Support/Security is the agency with primary responsibility for the collection of data for this report, though it relies on other departments and agencies for assistance.
+Any reference to NMSU or the University includes any and all DACC campuses.

 For ease in locating information, this report has been separated into sections.
-If you have any difficulty locating information in this report, or if you need this report in a different format, please contact the NMSU Police Department at (575) 646-3311 for assistance.
+If you have any difficulty locating information in this report, or if you need this report in a different format, please contact DACC Facilities Support at 575-527-7050.